Benjamin Moore Cedar Key: Paint Color Review

 The Best LIGHT Paint Colors for a DARK room

 This is where things get interesting (if you’re a color nerd like me).
 Because Cedar Key is a beige paint color, it has an orange undertone.
-HOWEVER, if you compare it to more traditional beige and tan paint colors OR look at it in the right environment, it can lean into taupe.
-And what does taupe have in it?
-Violet-pink hues.
-To say that Cedar Key has a violet-pink undertone would be a HUGE overstatement, as even when it does, it’s subtle and is a bit more PINK-violet, than violet-pink.
+However, if you compare it to more traditional beige and tan paint colors, OR look at it in the right environment, it can lean into taupe.

-Cedar Key looks good with a variety of white paint colors, including…
+Benjamin Moore Cedar Key looks good with a variety of white paint colors for trims and cabinets, including…

 - Sherwin Williams Pure White